-The carrying value of cash and cash equivalents, cash deposits with trustee, accounts receivable, accounts payable, accrued compensation and benefits and accrued liabilities approximate their fair value based on the liquidity or the short-term maturities of these instruments.
+The carrying value of cash and cash equivalents, restricted cash and cash equivalents, cash deposits with trustee, accounts receivable, accounts payable, accrued compensation and benefits and accrued liabilities approximate their fair value based on the liquidity or the short-term maturities of these instruments.
 The University has elected an exemption to not make these disclosures of fair value of financial instruments in the consolidated financial statements.